sivenvy/NetworkPathMap/README.md

 ## Technologies and Tools Used
 This project utilizes the following technologies and tools:

-- Python - The core programming language responsible for data processing and GUI control.
 - PyQt6 - A GUI framework for building the interactive interface.
 - PyQt6-WebEngine - Enables embedding web content in PyQt6, used for displaying the map.
 - [Leaflet.js](https://leafletjs.com/) - A JavaScript mapping library for handling markers, paths, and interactions.